Hilook 4K NVR Device Complete Guide - NVR IPCAMERA SECURITY

 Add Network Camera Through PoE

 The PoE interfaces enable the device to transfer electrical power and data to connected PoE cameras.
 And the PoE interface supports the Plug-and-Play function.
-Connectable PoE camera number varies with device models.
+Connectable number varies with device models.
 If you disable a PoE interface, you can also use it to connect to an online network camera.

 Add PoE Camera